 As well, it has a private parking lot and it is, usually, easy to park around the area.
 They have spots for chaining the bikes and there are a couple of important bus lines stopping nearby: 03 and 04.

 During the year, they do several courses targeting different people.
-The public can be children learning to swim, adults improving their swimming abilities or retired people keeping their bodies in shape doing water aerobics.
+The public can be children learning to swim, adults improving their swimming abilities or retired people keeping their bodies in shape by doing water aerobics.
 An important note to this is that you must be on the census in Alicante to be able to subscribe to these services.
-Here is all the information.
+Here is all the information (in Spanish).

-Note that you need to use all your entrances in less than 9 months or you will miss them.
-You can pay by cash.
+Note that you must use all your entrances in less than 9 months or you will miss them.
+You can pay in cash.
 If using the card, you need to use the website from your phone.
 They will give information on how to do it at the counter.

-I hope this article has helped you to decide if use or not the public swimming pools in Alicante.
-If you still have any doubt or comment about the pools, please, leave a comment below!
+I hope this article has helped you to decide if use or not public swimming pools in Alicante.
+If you still have any doubts or comments about the pools, please, leave a comment below!